Dual Degree: MA in Arts Administration & Policy & MA in Modern Art History, Theory, & Criticism: Curriculum Requirements

 * Consult advisor for appropriate courses.

-- Art History requirements: From the Graduate Seminars and additional courses in Art History, at least one course (3 credit hours) must be taken from the list of courses designated nineteenth-century art history and at least one course (3 credit hours) designated early-twentieth-century art history.
-A list of courses that satisfies this requirement is available from the Department of Art History, Theory, and Criticism every semester.
+- Art History Distribution Requirements: Within the 24 credits of Art History Studies that includes Graduate Seminars and additional courses in Art History, at least one three-credit hour course must be designated nineteenth-century art history, and at least one three-credit hour course designated early-twentieth-century art history.
+A list of courses that satisfies this requirement is available from the Department of Art History, Theory, and Criticism each semester.

 - Full-Time Status Minimum Requirement: 9 credit hours